Skip to main content

 Fishing

 However, the greatest danger comes from fishermen.
-When they cast their nets to catch fish, many turtles become entangled and miserably drown.
-For these reasons, the animal species is highly endangered.
+The greatest danger comes from fishermen.
+When they cast their nets to catch fish, many turtles get entangled in them and drown miserably.

 Photo: Agami Photo Agency/Shutterstock